 Federal Student Loan Programs provide the major source of need-based financial aid funding for graduate professional degree students, and most graduate students easily qualify for federal aid.
+Social workers with educational debt may be eligible for certain loan forgiveness or payment modification programs.
 Berkeley participates in the Federal Direct Student Loan and Work-Study Programs, which are administered by the Financial Aid and Scholarships Office.

 Eligibility is based entirely on demonstrated financial need, and requires filing the Free Application for Federal Student Aid (FAFSA).
+You must file the FAFSA every year.
 Berkeley’s FAFSA school code is 001312.

-For an overview of the program and list of jobs, please visit the Work-Study Program.
+For Work-Study program information, eligibility requirements, and instructions please visit the Work-Study Program.